prasaaaaad/ml-model-aws-lambda/README.md

-# ml-model-aws-lambda

-Deployment of a machine learning model to AWS Lambda
+# Deployment of a machine learning model to AWS Lambda

 Machine Learning model selected for this project is SpaCy.
 SpaCy is a free open-source library for Natural Language Processing in Python.